OWASP/owasp-mastg/techniques/ios/MASTG-TECH-0055.md

 ## iOS16 and older

-On older verions of iOS, you can use either `idevicedebug` (see @MASTG-TOOL-0126) or @MASTG-TOOL-0054 to launch the app in debug mode.
+On older versions of iOS, you can use either `idevicedebug` (see @MASTG-TOOL-0126) or @MASTG-TOOL-0054 to launch the app in debug mode.

 ### Using idevicedebug